mayorJAY/CurrencyConverter/README.md

 # Currency Converter

-This branch has the CountDown Timer implementation, the Timer is launched on App startup and used to update the local database with remote data
+This branch has the CountDown Timer implementation, the Timer is launched on App startup and used to update the local database with remote data when it is done counting down

 ## Project Characteristics